-With the Fujifilm X100VI finally filling orders, it’s time to start looking at some accessories.
+With the Fujifilm X100VI now shipping, it’s time to start exploring some accessories.
 I own three different X100 series cameras, and during that time, I’ve learned a lot about them and what accessories work best.
-In this guide, I’ll walk you through what I think are some of the best accessories for the Fujifilm X100VI.
+In this guide, I’ll walk you through what I consider to be some of the best accessories for the Fujifilm X100VI.

-Before starting, here are the best memory cards for the Fujifilm X100VI.
-Check out those recommendations so you don’t waste your money.
+Before getting started, here are the top memory cards for the Fujifilm X100VI.
+Review those recommendations to avoid wasting your money on cards you probably don’t need.

 1. Screen Protectors

 I would always recommend starting with a screen protector.
 I’ve had screen damage in the past from not using screen protectors, and it sucked.
-There are a lot of choices out there, but they are mostly the same: either 9H glass screen protectors or sometimes you can find some anti-glare models; ExpertShield still makes those.
+There are a lot of choices out there, but they are mostly the same: either 9H glass screen protectors or, occasionally, anti-glare models.
+ExpertShield still offers these options.

 Screen Protector For Fujifilm X100VI

 There are many brands out there with random names, but one I’ve been buying recently is ULBTER.
-They offer glass screen protectors, which add great defense against dirt, scratches, and fingerprint smudges.
+They offer glass screen protectors, which provide excellent protection against dirt, scratches, and fingerprint smudges.
 Made from tempered glass with a 0.3mm thickness, they provide a crystal-clear viewing experience with ultra-low reflection, preserving sensitivity.
 Other brands offering glass are great as well, but I do recommend the glass screen protectors for this camera unless you want something special, like an anti-glare protector.
 But those are hard to find these days.

 2. Batteries